UCL-ARC/julia-workshop/README.md

-# Julia workshop for the Festival of Digital Research & Scholarship
+# Julia workshop for the UCL Festival of Digital Research & Scholarship 2024

-This repository contains the material for the [Festival of Digital Research & Scholarship](https://www.ucl.ac.uk/advanced-research-computing/events/2024/jun/festival-digital-research-scholarship).
+This repository contains the material for the [UCL Festival of Digital Research & Scholarship 2024](https://www.ucl.ac.uk/advanced-research-computing/events/2024/jun/festival-digital-research-scholarship).

 ## Running the notebook